carbon-language/carbon-lang/flang/documentation/Calls.md

 ### On entry:
 1. Shuffle `ENTRY` dummy arguments & jump to common entry point.
-1. Complete `VALUE` copying and `INTENT(OUT)` finalization and reinitialization if these steps are not always done by the caller (as I think they will be).
+1. Complete `VALUE` copying if this step will not always be done by the caller (as I think it should be).
+1. Finalize &/or re-initialize `INTENT(OUT)` non-pointer non-allocatable actual arguments (see below).
 1. Optionally compact assumed-shape arguments for contiguity to enable better SIMD vectorization, if not `TARGET` and not already contiguous.
 1. Complete allocation of function result storage, if that has